smartcontractkit/documentation/docs/Using Randomness/vrf-security-considerations.md

 ## Use `VRFConsumerBaseV2` in your contract, to interact with the VRF service

-`VRFConsumerBaseV2` includes a check to ensure the randomness is fulfilled by the `VRFCoordinatorV2`, it recommended that you inherit from it for this reason.
-Along the same lines, don't override `rawFulfillRandomness`.
+`VRFConsumerBaseV2` includes a check to ensure the randomness is fulfilled by `VRFCoordinatorV2`.
+For this reason, it is a best practice to inherit from `VRFConsumerBaseV2`.
+Similarly, don't override `rawFulfillRandomness`.